ObjectivelyGPU

 Everything starts with a RenderDevice, created for the window you intend to draw to:

-static RenderDevice * initWithWindow(RenderDevice *self, SDL_Window *window)
+static RenderDevice * initWithWindow(RenderDevice *self, SDL_Window *window, const char *driverName)

-Definition RenderDevice.c:462
+Definition RenderDevice.c:464

 The RenderDevice encapsulates an SDL_GPUDevice and provides methods for allocating GPU resources,...